farjadtariq/Plotting-Parabola-and-Elliptical-Arc/README.md

 - Python
 - NumPy for numerical calculations
 - Matplotlib for plotting graphs
-- Built-in `time` library for displaying the time of execution

 ## How to Run
 1. Clone the repository.